KaytJ13/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Secure login
+- Ability to select language and ability level
+- Ability to select user with whom to message
+- Ability to hold a conversation message stream with other users
+- Ability to define English words

 ### Technologies

-I am going to use the required technologies in the following ways.
+The required technologies will be implemented to provide the following:

 - **HTML** - Description here
 - **CSS** - Description here